Q. Why is adequate insulation important?

 Q. What kind of cost savings can I expect?

-A. Your energy needs will will be reduced dramatically – between 30% and 50% – depending on the construction of your home. airKrete® will pay for itself within a few years.
+A. Your energy needs will will be reduced dramatically – between 20% and 50% – depending on the construction of your home.
+Insulation will usually pay for itself within a few years.

 Q. Is this an economic thing for us to consider doing?

 A. Absolutely.
-Government rebates can subsidize up to 100% of the installation costs.
-Insulation in your walls is like money in the bank.
-In a way you are paying for the airKrete® insulation right now… with higher fuel bills.
-Investing in airKrete® makes good sense both from the point of view of money saved on energy bills and the standpoint of increased comfort.
-You can't do better than with airKrete®!
+Government rebates can subsidize a portion of the installation costs.
+Insulation in your walls, ceilings and attic is like money in the bank.
+In a way you are paying for the insulation right now… with higher fuel bills.
+Investing in upgraded insulation makes good sense both from the point of view of money saved on energy bills and the standpoint of increased comfort.

 Q. Is cellulose insulation new?